Summer School on Natural Hazards in the Anthropocene

-The course will explore DRR through the disaster cycle (mitigation, preparation, response and recovery) and in relation to the interaction of natural hazards with human society.
+We explore DRR through the disaster cycle (mitigation, preparation, response and recovery) and in relation to the interaction of natural hazards with human society.
 Together with senior researchers in the forefront of this field, students will discuss and propose solutions to complex problems in DRR, where the disaster cycle is compared and critically analysed in relation to recent catastrophic events.

-Thematically, the summer school builds on the key research goals of the Centre of Natural Hazards and Disaster Science and aims to contribute to enhancing society's ability to prevent and cope with natural hazard risks in the local, national and international context.
+Thematically, the summer school builds on the key research goals of the Centre of Natural Hazards and Disaster Science and aims to contribute to enhancing society's ability to prevent and cope with multiple natural hazard risks in the local, national and international context.

-Through its inclusion of academics from different disciplines, the course aims to encourage lively exchanges and discussions amongst participants and experts.
+By engaging several academics from different disciplines, the course aims to encourage lively exchanges and discussions amongst participants and experts.
 The summer school provides a unique international forum to explore the diverse dynamics of disaster risk reduction.

 Giuliano Di Baldassarre (CNDS Director)